POCUS ECHO

 Point of Care Ultrasound (POCUS) utilizes portable, easy-to-use, and affordable ultrasound technology that allows for quicker discovery of medical issues right at the point of care.
 Images are available immediately and require no waiting to see if a patient must be transferred to a different healthcare facility or prepared for further imaging assessment.
 This has vastly improved the quality of care for patients than in the past.
 The addition of POCUS in clinical care settings improves provider accuracy and quality of care, and in turn, improves patient outcomes.

-Identified benefits of task shifting in POCUS include improved diagnosis and support of clinical decision-making that leads to better bedside management, an increase in health services, and better health outcomes overall.
-Additional benefits also include availability of imaging at primary care levels and empowerment of frontline healthcare workers.
+Identified benefits of task shifting in POCUS include improved diagnosis and support of clinical decision-making that leads to better bedside management, increased health services, and better health outcomes overall.
+Additional benefits include availability of imaging at primary care levels and empowerment of frontline healthcare workers.

 Curriculum topics are subject to change